Month 2, Day 7, Sunday 12:00 p.m.

 “I will handle it out of my thirty percent cut of the tribute’s value.”

-She narrowed her eyes, but that actually seemed reasonable, with the level of expenses he would be incurring.
+She narrowed her eyes, but that seemed reasonable with the level of expenses he would be incurring.
 He might actually lose money.
 “That’s acceptable.
 This time.”

 “Oh, Sebastien.
 So jaded.”
 Oliver sighed dramatically, staring toward the ceiling.

-They discussed the plan while finishing breakfast, and Sebastien actually felt…optimistic.
+They discussed the plan while finishing breakfast, and Sebastien couldn’t help but feel…optimistic.
 She tried to tell herself not to get too excited, but this meeting felt like the kind of thing that might make a real difference.
-Maybe it could be like the arrangement with Ana, and they would be able to offer her the kind of solution to a large problem that she couldn’t take advantage of on her own.
+Maybe it could be like the arrangement with Ana, and they would surprise her.

-While she was daydreaming about being free, no longer a wanted criminal, Oliver sprang up with surprise.
+While she daydreamed about being free, no longer a wanted criminal, Oliver sprang up.
 “I almost forgot!
 I have something for you.
 A surprise.”
 He hurried out of the room with a boyish grin on his face, returning with a ribbon-tied box.
 “I had them specially made.”

 He handed Sebastien the box, then sat down across from her, watching her unblinkingly, as if to absorb every movement and reaction.